 The Word I Choose

-Autistic is the word that I choose to describe my kids.
-It’s also how I choose to describe myself.
-So therefore it’s the word I choose to use throughout my blog.
+Autistic is the word that I choose to describe myself and my kids.
+It’s also the word preferred by many people in the autism community, so therefore it’s the word I choose to use throughout my website.

 I love words.